 and Landscape Institute, Aas), more can be viewed on the EPPO gallery

-EPPO region: Austria, Belgium, Croatia, Czech Republic, Denmark, Estonia, Finland, France, Germany, Guernsey (under eradication), Hungary, Ireland, Italy, Latvia, Lithuania, Netherlands, Norway, Poland, Romania, Russia (Kaliningrad), Slovakia, Slovenia, Sweden, Switzerland, Ukraine, United Kingdom (under eradication).
+EPPO region: Austria, Belgium, Croatia, Czech Republic, Denmark, Estonia, Finland, France, Germany, Guernsey (under eradication), Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Netherlands, Norway, Poland, Romania, Russia (Kaliningrad), Slovakia, Slovenia, Sweden, Switzerland, Ukraine, United Kingdom (under eradication).

 On which plants: Fraxinus excelsior (European ash) and F. angustifolia (narrow-leafed ash).
 No data is available on the susceptibility of other Fraxinus species.

 Damage: Initially, small necrotic spots (without exudate) appear on stems and branches.
 These necrotic lesions then enlarge resulting in wilting, dieback of branches and particularly in the death of the top of the crown.
 The disease is often chronic but can be lethal.
 Ash dieback has been observed not only on forest trees but also in urban areas (parks and gardens) and in nurseries.

 Dissemination: Data is lacking on the biology of C. fraxinea.
 It was isolated from diseased twigs and branches, as well as in dead roots of living ash trees.

 Pathway: Although data is lacking on the biology of the fungus, it seems likely that plants for planting and wood of F. excelsior could be pathways for spreading the disease over long distances.